York time in JT gravity: The Wheeler-DeWitt equation

 We will check that eq.\eqref{gaswde} is the correct equation that will be satisfied by the wavefunctions we obtain in this paper, eq.\eqref{psiinbek}.
 Note that the result in eq.\eqref{psiinbek} is obtained with an action which has an additional counterterm, see eq.\eqref{sdel}.
 Thus, for checking the action of WDW constraint eq.\eqref{gaswde}, we need to add back the contribution of the counterterm to eq.\eqref{psiinbek}, doing which we get

 where a distinction is made between the value of the zero mode part of the dilaton on the asymptotic boundary, denoted $\phi$, and the value of the dilaton at the corner, denoted $\phi_c$.
 Even though their value is the same, it is important that this distinction be made because, the zero mode of local WDW constraint acts only on the dilaton configuration on the asymptotic boundary and not at the corner.
 It can be easily checked that the constraint eq.\eqref{gaswde} is satisfied by eq.\eqref{psiasyk} to $\order{(G^3)}$.
 To obtain the action of $\mathcal{H}_{0}^{(K)}$, an analysis similar to the one carried out earlier for $\Psi_Y$ has to be done.
-This involves computing the change in the corner angle contribution due to a perturbation in the extrinsic curvature eq.\eqref{klam} following the series of steps from eq.\eqref{exktoqd} through eq.\eqref{psiy}.
-Doing this will again lead to a WDW equation of the form eq.\eqref{hkps} and it can be checked that the wavefunction in eq.\eqref{psiasyk} satisfies the WDW equation.